BirjuVachhani/spider/README.md

 ### Smart Watch (Experimental)

 The normal `--watch` option watches for any kind of changes that happens in the directory.
-However this can be improved my smartly watching the directory.
+However, this can be improved my smartly watching the directory.
 It includes ignoring events that doesn't affect anything like file content changes.
 Also, it only watches allowed file types and rebuilds upon changes for those files only.